mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

-Below is different performance metrics for different rolling windows.
-As we did not define any rolling window, Prophet went ahead and calculated many different combinations and stacked up in rows.
-Each metrics are first calculated within each rolling window and then averaged across many available windows.
+Below are different performance metrics for different rolling windows.
+As we did not define any rolling window, Prophet went ahead and calculated many different combinations and stacked them up in rows (e.g. 53 days, ..., 365 days).
+Each metric is first calculated within each rolling window and then averaged across many available windows.

 ```python